An open letter to Middle Tennessee Realtors

 Most title companies in Middle Tennessee are owned by or employ attorneys.
 Their websites feature those attorneys.
 At the closing table, those attorneys are in the room.
 It feels like legal help.
 It isn’t.
 In fact, many title companies now require buyers and sellers to sign a written disclaimer at closing stating — in plain language — that no attorney-client relationship exists and the attorney present does not represent either party.

-The reason isn't that title companies are cutting corners.
-The reason is structural.
+The reason isn’t that title companies are cutting corners.
+It’s structural.
 A title company owes a fiduciary duty to everyone in the transaction — buyer, seller, and lender.
 That duty is neutrality.
 Being impartial.
 Not picking sides.
 Which sounds fair until you realize that “impartial” means nobody there is fighting for your client.
-Nobody can.
-If a title defect surfaces and the seller needs legal advice on how to fight it, the title company cannot give it.
-If a buyer needs advice on whether to walk away, the title company cannot give it.
-They are legally required to stay neutral.

 Vanderpool Law is not neutral.
 When you refer a client to us, Jim represents them.
 That is a real attorney-client relationship under Tennessee law — with confidentiality, loyalty, legal advice, and advocacy.
-A title company closing has none of those things.
 Same paperwork.
 Same price.
 Fundamentally different relationship.

 “My brokerage has a preferred title company”

-Some Middle Tennessee brokerages have financial relationships with title companies — and it doesn't matter what they call it.
-“Affiliated business arrangement.”
-“Preferred title company.”
-“In-house closing partner.”
-“Strategic provider.”
+Some Middle Tennessee brokerages have financial relationships with title companies — “affiliated business arrangement,” “preferred title company,” “in-house closing partner,” “strategic provider.”
 The labels change.
-The underlying reality typically doesn't: when a brokerage steers a steady stream of closings to one particular title company, there is almost always a financial benefit flowing back to the brokerage.
-Ownership stake.
-Referral income.
-Profit share.
-Marketing reimbursement.
-Something.
+The underlying reality typically doesn’t: when a brokerage steers a steady stream of closings to one particular title company, there is almost always a financial benefit flowing back to the brokerage.
 These arrangements are legal.
 They are disclosed somewhere in the fine print of a document most clients sign without reading.
-And for the brokerage, they are profitable — which is, of course, the whole point.

 The Tennessee Association of Realtors purchase contract includes a designated place for the buyer to choose their own closing representation and for the seller to choose theirs.
-That right is written directly into the standard contract because Tennessee recognized, correctly, that both parties to a transaction this large deserve independent representation.
-Your client's right to choose is not negotiable by the brokerage.
+That right is written directly into the standard contract.
+Your client’s right to choose is not negotiable by the brokerage.

 You, as the Realtor, are free to make them aware of that choice.
 Some of the best agents in Middle Tennessee do.
 It is one of the things that sets them apart.